Bill Haslam: Immigration laws

 Haslam has said he favors cracking down on businesses that employ illegal immigrants, and suggested he would sign a law requiring law enforcement officers to check the citizenship status of arrested individuals they suspect might be in the country illegally, if passed by the state legislature.

 Other

 On January 11, 2012, Bill Haslam endorsed Mitt Romney for the Republican nomination in the 2012 United States presidential election.
 This announcement came on the heels of Romney's victory in the New Hampshire primary on January 10.
 Haslam's father was the Tennessee state co-chairman for the Romney campaign.

 In a 2013 interview with Politico, Haslam stated that many of the more controversial measures passed by the state legislature, such as the 2012 law protecting teachers who dispute evolution in class, were "frustrating and a distraction."
 He noted that in his travels across the state, "those aren't the issues I hear people bringing up."

+Haslam signed a bill into law to loosen restrictions on high-interest payday lenders in Tennessee.